ADO on Reverse Perspective

 Model, drawings, …

-We focus on the relationship of image and architecture in order to establish presence, not via linear perspective, but via elements of Reverse Perspective as described by professor C. Antonova. .
-Starting from practice, we want to end up with theory.
-Therefore we have to study first the relation between icons and orthodox architecture in the horizon of the study of Antonova (I), secondly the relation of images configured by Reverse Perspective and architecture in general (II), like in cubism or recent paintings of David Hockney in comparison with possible architectural responses.
+What we focus on is the relation of image and architecture, to establish presence, not via linear perspective, but elements of Reverse Perspective as professor C. Antonova described.
+We do a practical test, before there is a theory.
+Therefore we have to study first the relation between icons and orthodox architecture in the horizon of the study of Antonova (I), second the relation of images configured by Reverse Perspective and architecture in general (II), like in cubism or recent paintings of David Hockney in comparison with possible architectural responses.
 This means we have also to explore conceptually: the relation of image/representation and architecture/presence (III) and the difference between a secular, historical (modernist and contemporary) understanding of Reverse Perspective and its orthodox, ongoing history (IV).

-Already at young age Wim Goes was confronted with contemporary art.
+At a very early stage Wim Goes is confronted with contemporary art.
 Meeting and discussing with artists and art curators changed his vision on the position of people in and towards art and architecture, a position allowing the human presence to complete the art and architectural work.

-Exhibitions, lectures, … ‘on Reverse Perspective’ can be found on:
+Exhibitions, lectures, … ‘on Reverse Perspective’ to find on:

 School of Architecture, dr. Sam Kebbel and associate dean Mark Southcombe, Victoria University of Wellington

 Vienna University, Clemena Antonova, Research Director of the “Eurasia in Global Dialogue” programme, Institute for the Human Sciences, Vienna

 LUCA School of Arts, dr. Volkmar Muhleis, campus Sint-Lucas Gent and Brussel